ezEngine/docs-src/pages/docs/graphics/textures-overview.md

 The following properties are available:

 **Usage:** Tells the texture converter what type of data the texture represents.
-This affects what [color space (TODO)](../appendix/color-spaces.md) will be used, ie. whether the format uses *sRGB* or *Linear* encoding.
+This affects what [color space](../appendix/color-spaces.md) will be used, ie. whether the format uses *sRGB* or *Linear* encoding.
 If your color texture ends up using the incorrect color space (e.g. *Linear* when it should be *sRGB*) you will typically notice that the texture appears too bright and washed out.

 * **Auto:** In this mode the converter will guess the *usage*, utilizing file name heuristics, the source file format and sometimes even the content.
 If your file names use suffixes like `_D`, `_Normal`, etc. this can work pretty well.
 * **Color:** Use this for textures that represent color.
 For example diffuse textures, skyboxes and emissive color textures.